CyndiMorris/AnalyticsProjects/MotivateBikeShare/README.md

 This project will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
 Three questions will be asked and answered via exploration and visualizations.

 ## Analysis and Statistics

-Question 1:
+### **Q & A:**
-Which rental days are the most popular in each city?
+1. Which rental days are the most popular in each city?

-Question 2:
-What are the top 5 Start Stations for each city?
+2. What are the top 5 Start Stations for each city?

-Question 3:
-What are the user percentages for Customers and Subscirbers in each city?
+3. What are the user percentages for Customers and Subscirbers in each city?
-* **Note**: 'Customers' are users who pay as they go/need.
+   **Note**: 'Customers' are users who pay as they go/need.
 'Subscribers' use pre-paid usage plans.

+**Descriptive Statistics:**
+Summary statistics such as counts, frequencies, and percentages were used to describe the data and understand its distribution.
+**Tables and Cross-tabulations:**
+Tables were created to display counts or frequencies of categorical variables, allowing for comparisons across different categories.
+**Visualization:**
+Graphs and charts, such as bar charts and pie charts, were utilized to visually represent the data and identify patterns or trends.
+**Subset Analysis:**
+Data subsets were created to focus on specific aspects of the analysis, such as filtering data by city or user type.
+**Percentages and Proportions:**
+Percentages were calculated to understand the relative proportions of different categories within the data, such as the percentage of Customers and Subscribers.

 ## Datasets